0x09/resdet/README.md

 ## Can the same method work for downsampling?

 There's no direct equivalent.
 Since downsampling loses information by definition it's likely not possible.
 Certain spectral features can appear as a result of typical downsampling operations, but the author is unaware of a way to reliably identify or exploit them in a meaningful way.

+## Source?
+Looking at too many spectrograms.
+Specifically, this project was born out of a yet-unpublished image deduplication framework, while attempting to identify whether duplicates were scaled versions of one another.
+While [some resources](http://anibin.blogspot.ca) doing similar things via unspecified methods exist, I don't know of any comparable algorithm to resdet or publication describing something like it (but would be glad to read if they exist).